Underground Power Cable Installation

 Neva River at St. Petersburg, Russia, by using an electrical pulse sent through

-a cable insulated with strips of India rubber.
+a cable insulated with strips of Indian rubber.
 This is probably the earliest

 use of a continuously insulated conductor on record.
 One of the earliest experiments with an